How to Cut Salt and Reduce Your Health Risks

 - Read the ingredients label of all foods you purchase to find the sodium level.

-Finally, you need to know what you're looking for.
-Sodium has many names and can come in many forms.
+Finally, you need to know what you're looking for as sodium has many names and can come in many forms.
 These include:

 - Sodium alginate